 Please note:

-These sample messages are written to meet character limits for X (formerly Twitter).
+These sample messages are written to meet character limits for BlueSky.
 If sharing on other platforms (e.g., Instagram, Facebook, LinkedIn), the character count can be lengthened accordingly.
 Below the list of sample messages, we’ve also included a few ideas of ways you might expand on the briefer messages.
-Currently, @mentions of NPI (Nutrition Policy Institute) are only possible on X, so please replace these with a hyperlink (Nutrition Policy Institute) if posting to other channels.
+Currently, @mentions of NPI (Nutrition Policy Institute) are only possible on BlueSky and LinkedIn, so please replace these with a hyperlink (Nutrition Policy Institute) if posting to other channels.

 General social media announcements:

 Exciting news!
-We were recognized by @UCNPI with a 2025 LEAP Award for supporting healthy eating and active living, in partnership with [LHD’s] CalFresh Healthy Living program.
+We were recognized by @npi.ucanr.edu with a 2025 LEAP Award for supporting healthy eating and active living, in partnership with [LHD’s] CalFresh Healthy Living program.

 We’re excited to announce that we’ve been recognized with a 2025 LEAP Award for supporting healthy eating and active living, in partnership with [LHD’s] CalFresh Healthy Living program.